Why Swim at the Y?

 Registration is on-going.
 Registration will be taken over the phone by calling 250-386-7511 or in person.

 Please note: Swimming Lesson registration is closed for three weeks at the end of every season to accommodate aquatics staff completing end of season tasks and making preparations for the upcoming season.
 Registrations will be closed at the end of the Winter season from March 9th – 29th, 2020.
 During this time frame members will be unable to register/withdraw/transfer (they are still able to be waitlisted) from lessons.

 - Missed Swim Lessons - Members' Responsibility to Inform

 At the Y we understand that families are busy, children get sick and lessons will be missed.
 Members are responsible for communicating absences by using our NEW Online Form or by contacting Member Services ahead of time if your child will miss three, or more, classes in a row.
 We do not require notification of absences for single lessons.
 If you do not inform the Y your child will be withdrawn from their continuous swim lesson.

 - My Child's Progress and Progress CardsAll levels within a program are offered within each time slot.
 Once your child has completed all of the skills in a level they can start to work on the skills in the next level right away.
 A mid-season check-in/meet the swim lesson instructor will also occur.

-- Swim Lesson Seasons, Breaks and HolidaysSwimming lessons will continue to run throughout each season of the year with the following breaks: end of school year, end of summer break, Christmas holidays and March/Spring break (specific dates will be posted prior to each break).
+- Swim Lesson Seasons, Breaks and HolidaysSwimming lessons will continue to run throughout each season of the year with the following breaks: end of school year, end of summer break, mid-fall, Christmas holidays and March/Spring break (specific dates will be posted prior to each break).
 Lessons continue through the summer following the same schedules.
 Swim lessons will run on the weekend of statutory holidays but are cancelled on the statutory holiday (typically Monday).